ufoot/vapor/README.md

 [Liquid War](http://www.ufoot.org/liquidwar) gameplay,
 including, but not limited to, network tools, massive parallel computation, game loops, fixed-point math arithmetics, etc.
+Desgin might evolve but as of today, the most probable option is that this package would handle all game logic while a GUI client, typically written in C++, would connect to it.

 Overview
 ========